RafGPio/RafGPio/README.md

 ## Hi everyone I'm Rafail(also RafGPio, Raphie).
-Enthusiastic masochist
+Enthusiastic masochist!!

 **I'm also in:**